Helperbird/website/src/pages/help/features/how-to-use-a-line-focus-on-any-website.md

 ---
 new: false
-footer: true
-header: true
 updated: false
 layout: templates/new/help/post-new.html
-title: How to Use the Line Focus Feature in Helperbird
+title: How to Use the Focus Ruler on Websites
 description:
-  Learn how to use and customize Helperbird’s Line Focus feature to improve your reading focus.
-This guide shows you how to highlight the current line of text while dimming the rest of the page, making reading easier and more comfortable.
+  Learn how to use Helperbird's Focus Ruler to highlight the current line while dimming the rest of the page for better reading focus.
 keywords:
-  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome, text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic, focus ruler, line focus, reading focus

-youtubeId: vwT8SAJfU3E
-cardTitle: Line Focus
-featureDescription:
-  Learn how to use and customize Helperbird’s Line Focus feature to improve your reading focus.
-This guide shows you how to highlight the current line of text while dimming the rest of the page, making reading easier and more comfortable.
-date: 2021-01-03
+url: help/how-to-use-a-line-focus-on-any-website/
+permalink: help/how-to-use-a-line-focus-on-any-website/
+name: Helperbird Staff
 headerTags:
   [
-    {
-      tag: 'how-to-use-the-line-focus-feature-in-helperbird',
-      title: 'How to Use the Line Focus Feature in Helperbird' },
+    { tag: 'step-1-open-helperbird', title: 'Step 1: Open Helperbird' },
-    { tag: 'customizing-the-line-focus-feature', title: 'Customizing the Line Focus Feature' }, {
+    { tag: 'step-2-go-to-dyslexia-tools', title: 'Step 2: Go to Dyslexia Tools' },
-      tag: 'adjusting-the-height-of-the-focus-line',
-      title: 'Adjusting the Height of the Focus Line' },
-    {
-      tag: 'adjusting-the-width-of-the-focus-line',
-      title: 'Adjusting the Width of the Focus Line' },
-    {
-      tag: 'changing-the-color-of-the-line-focus-overlay',
-      title: 'Changing the Color of the Line Focus Overlay' },
+    { tag: 'step-3-customize-focus-ruler', title: 'Step 3: Customize Focus Ruler' },
-    {
-      tag: 'adjusting-the-brightness-of-the-overlay',
-      title: 'Adjusting the Brightness of the Overlay' },
-    { tag: 'video-tutorial', title: 'Video Tutorial' }, { tag: 'need-more-help', title: 'Need More Help?' }
+    { tag: 'video-tutorial', title: 'Video Tutorial' }, { tag: 'need-additional-help', title: 'Need Additional Help?' }
   ]
 tags: features
-url: help/how-to-use-a-line-focus-on-any-website/
-permalink: help/how-to-use-a-line-focus-on-any-website/
+img: assets/images2/uploads/add-a-heading.png
+date: 2021-01-03
+youtubeId: vwT8SAJfU3E
+cardTitle: Line Focus
+featureDescription:
+  Learn how to use Helperbird's Focus Ruler to highlight the current line while dimming the rest of the page for better reading focus.
+footer: true
+header: true
 ---

-The Line Focus feature in Helperbird helps you concentrate on your reading by highlighting the line you’re focused on while dimming the rest of the page.

-It’s a great tool for anyone, especially those with dyslexia, who wants to improve reading focus.
+The Focus Ruler combines the best of both worlds—it highlights the line you're reading while dimming everything else on the page, helping you stay focused without distractions.

 ---

-## How to Use the Line Focus Feature in Helperbird

-### 1. Open Helperbird
+## Step 1: Open Helperbird

-Click the Helperbird icon in your browser’s toolbar to open Helperbird.
+Click the Helperbird owl icon in your browser toolbar to open the main dashboard.

-### 2. Find the Line Focus Feature

-Use the search bar in the menu to find the **Line Focus** feature.

-### 3. Turn On Line Focus

-Toggle the switch next to **Line Focus** to turn it on.

-### 4. Start Reading

-A transparent line will appear aligned with your cursor, highlighting the current line of text while shading the rest of the page.

 ---

-## Customizing the Line Focus Feature

-### Adjusting the Height of the Focus Line

-1. Make sure Line Focus is active, then click on **Settings**.
-2. Find the **Height** slider in the settings panel.
-3. Move the slider to adjust the height of the focus line to your liking.

-### Adjusting the Width of the Focus Line

-1. With Line Focus turned on, go to the **Settings** panel.
-2. Find the **Width** slider.
-3. Adjust the slider to set the width of the focus line so it fits the text you're reading.

-### Changing the Color of the Line Focus Overlay

-1. Make sure Line Focus is turned on, then open the settings.
-2. In the **Color** options, click on a colored circle.
-3. Pick a color for the overlay that contrasts well with the text and background for better focus.

-### Adjusting the Brightness of the Overlay

-1. Activate Line Focus by following the earlier steps.
-2. Open the **Settings** for customization options.
-3. Find the **Brightness** slider.
-4. Slide left to make the overlay lighter, or right to make it darker, depending on your preference.
+## Step 2: Go to Dyslexia Tools

+In the list of tools, find **Dyslexia Tools** and click the open icon next to it.
+Then toggle **Focus ruler** **on**.

 ---

+## Step 3: Customize Focus Ruler

+In the Dyslexia Tools panel, click the **Settings** tab to customize your focus ruler:
+- **Height**: Adjust how tall the highlighted area appears
+- **Width**: Control how wide the focus area extends
+- **Color**: Choose the color for the dimmed overlay around your focus area
+- **Brightness**: Make the overlay more or less transparent
+- **Follow Cursor**: Toggle on to make the focus area follow your mouse, or off to keep it fixed
+- **Position**: Set where the focus area appears when Follow Cursor is off

+**Tip:** Try enabling Follow Cursor mode with a darker overlay color and medium brightness to create a reading spotlight effect that moves with you.

+---

 ## Video Tutorial

+{% if youtubeId %}
+<iframe width="560" height="315" class="aspect-square rounded-2xl mb-8 mt-8" src="https://www.youtube-nocookie.com/embed/{{ youtubeId }}?si=6BtkhydcpJ8UFQ_l" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+{% else %}
-Coming soon.
+Coming soon
+{% endif %}

 ---

-## Need More Help?
+## Need Additional Help?

-If you run into any issues or have questions, just reach out to our friendly [Helperbird support team](/support), and we’ll help you out in no time.
+If you run into issues or want to learn more about Helperbird's reading tools, visit our [Help Center](https://www.helperbird.com/help) or reach out to our support team.
+We're always happy to help make reading easier.